-At Northern Trust, our hourly gender pay gap is 15.1% on a mean basis and 13.9% on a median basis (shown in Table 1).
+At Northern Trust, our hourly gender pay gap is 14.8% on a mean basis and

+15.6% on a median basis (shown in Table 1).

-Our median hourly gender pay gap compares favourably to the national median of 14.9% (provisional estimate), as published by the Office of National Statistics.
+The national median gender pay gap is 14.3% (provisional estimate - per the Office of National Statistics).

-At Northern Trust, although the number of males and females receiving a bonus is comparable (Exhibit 1), our median bonus gap is 31.8% and our mean bonus gap is 40.5% (Table 1).
+At Northern Trust, although the number of males and females receiving a bonus is comparable (Exhibit 1), our median bonus gap is 29.1% and our mean bonus gap is 38.7% (Table 1).
 This suggests that our gender bonus gap is a result of the amount of bonus paid rather than bonuses being awarded to a significantly higher proportion of males.